 Islam Shaker AL Husban

 The recent evolution of mobile systems, such as smartphones and tablets in cellular network systems, increases the demands for new technological trends and services that can support the mobile operators and satisfy mobile user’s expectations even with spectrum limitations.
-However, due to its potential capability to improve spectral efficiency, power, delay, and network capability without increasing infrastructure cost; mobile stakeholders and researchers have examined the Device-to-Device (D2D) underlaying communications technology.
-D2D underlaying communication, can be defined as two devices communicate directly using the cellular resources without the involvement of the base station (BS).
+However, due to its potential capability to improve spectral efficiency, power, delay, and network capability without increasing infrastructure cost; mobile stakeholders and researchers have examined the Device-to-Device (D2D) underlying communications technology.
+D2D underlying communication, can be defined as two devices communicate directly using the cellular resources without the involvement of the base station (BS).
 Nevertheless, the decision when the direct communication mode (D2D) is preferred over the other communication modes is still one of the open research problems.
 In this thesis, dynamic joint mode selection and resource allocation low-complexity algorithms for D2D systems are developed.
 Our algorithms can directly select the optimal communication mode using uplink and downlink channels by considering the network load and the received information from the BS.
-The algorithms were evaluated numerically via Matlab-based simulations and the result showed that our novel joint mode selection, channel assignment, and power control in D2D communication underlaying networks-assisted cellular system maximized the overall system throughput, while guaranteeing high signal-to-noise-plus-interference ratio (SINR) for both cellular and D2D links.
+The algorithms were evaluated numerically via Matlab-based simulations and the result showed that our novel joint mode selection, channel assignment, and power control in D2D communication underlying networks-assisted cellular system maximized the overall system throughput, while guaranteeing high signal-to-noise-plus-interference ratio (SINR) for both cellular and D2D links.

 Introduction

-The recent evolution of mobile system increases the demands for new technological trends and services that can support the mobile operators and accommodate the massive mobile data trafﬁc in the network despite the spectrum scarcity.
-In this chapter, a description on the main perspective of this growth and discuss the reasons behind it is briefly introduce.
+The recent evolution of mobile system increases the demands for new technological trends and services that can support the mobile operators and accommodate the massive mobile data traffic in the network despite the spectrum scarcity.
+In this chapter, a description on the main perspective of this growth and discuss the reasons behind it is briefly introduced.

 Era of The Mobile Internet

-In the past five decades, the world has witnessed an evolution in mobile systems, a shift from the traditional mobiles that are used just for calling, texting and content creation to smart terminals (i.e., smartphones, tablets, sensor devices, laptops etc.….), that are used also for web browsing, and much more important tasks handling.
-Consequently, a fast-growing competitive market of reachable low-cost mobile device arises where the retails of smartphones and tablets beat the sales of the PCs, laptops, and notebooks [1].
+In the past five decades, the world has witnessed an evolution in mobile systems, a shift from the traditional mobiles that are used just for calling, texting and content creation to smart terminals (i.e., smartphones, tablets, sensor devices, laptops etc…), that are used also for web browsing, and handling much more important tasks.
+Consequently, a fast-growing competitive market of reachable low-cost mobile device arises where the retails of smartphones and tablets beat the sales of PCs, laptops, and notebooks [1].
 For example, 20% of the world’s population owned tablet devices in 2014 [2], and more than 1,423.9 million unit of smartphones were sold worldwide in 2015 [3].

 This recent proliferation of new generation of terminals led to an impressive diverse sets of mobile internet applications such as (i.e., social network, video on demand, Voice over IP address(VOIP), live TVs, gaming, Internet of Things(IoT), etc.).
-These most popular applications are a live example of how the internet become important in mobile user’s daily life:
+These most popular applications are a live example of how the internet has become an important aspect of the daily life of a mobile user:

-Facebook (Social Networking Application), has more than 1.04 billion daily active users; and more than 934 million of them access their accounts from mobiles [4].
+Facebook (Social Networking Application) has more than 1.04 billion daily active users; and more than 934 million of them access their accounts from mobiles [4].

-Thus, that mobile devices users are twice more active on their Facebook account than non-mobile users [5].
+Thus, that mobile devices users are twice as active on their Facebook account compared to non-mobile users [5].

-YouTube(Mobile Video Application), reports that more than half of YouTube views come from mobile devices [6] where the average of the mobile viewing session is more than 40 minutes.
+YouTube (Mobile Video Application), reports that more than half of YouTube views come from mobile devices [6] where the average mobile viewing session is more than 40 minutes.

 Skype (Mobile Communication Application) aVoIP leader already has more registered users than any global carrier [5].